DibranMulder/dibranmulder-blog/source/_posts/Azure-functions-V2-with-EF-Core.md

 * Execute the migrations script against the database
 * Restart the Azure Functions.

-Well thats it, you've got Azure Functions V2 running Entity Framework Core in Azure!
+Well that's it, you've got Azure Functions V2 running Entity Framework Core in Azure!
 Thanks for reading and happy coding.

 ## Some tips and tricks
 Just some tips and tricks.